WayV: Sub-units

-In June 2021, SM Entertainment formed the group's first sub-unit, WayV - Kun & Xiaojun.
+In June 2021, SM Entertainment formed the group's first sub-unit, WayV – Kun & Xiaojun.
 The sub-unit debuted by releasing a pop-ballad single album titled "Back to You".
-In August 17, the second sub-unit, WayV - Ten & Yangyang, debuted with the hip-hop single "Low Low".
-A third sub-unit, WayV - Lucas & Hendery, was scheduled to debut a digital single titled "Jalapeño" on August 25, although the project was canceled due to controversy surrounding Lucas' private life.
+In August 17, the second sub-unit, WayV – Ten & Yangyang, debuted with the hip-hop single "Low Low".
+A third sub-unit, WayV – Lucas & Hendery, was scheduled to debut with a digital single titled "Jalapeño" on August 25, although the project was canceled due to controversy surrounding Lucas' private life.

 Other ventures

 Endorsements

 WayV has endorsed and collaborated with multiple brands, including Skechers, Carslan, Cigalong Beauty, and Maeil Barista Rules.

 Philanthropy

 On July 23, 2020, WayV donated through the China Social Welfare Foundation's charity project to help victims and front-line flood relief workers in Jiangxi and Hunan.

 Artistry

 Influences

 In the group's interview, WayV stated their musical influences range from Jay Chou to Rihanna, Michael Jackson, Travis Scott, Kendrick Lamar, and Justin Bieber.
 They also draw inspiration from their labelmates at SM Entertainment, such as Taemin from Shinee for Ten and Exo for Kun and Winwin.